doughsay/room.js/doc/PROGRAMMING.md

 Looks if a string can be matched to an object in the environment, that is:
 - the object's contents,
 - its location's contents,
 - the location's extraMatchObjects, if defined.
+This allows specifying additional objects that may also be matched (e.g. a door, a sign, etc.) despite not appearing in the location's contents.

 Returns:
 - the core object **fail** when there is no match,